 A few things:

 *If you are a Minneapolis reader, I highly recommend checking out this documentary on one of my favorite bands, Luxury.
 It’s the story of their almost rise to fame and then tragic van accident while on tour, which changed the course of their lives.
-It is playing at the Trylon Cinema on June 12, and you can read more about it here.

 *I started an Amazon storefront with all my favorite kitchen essentials and whatnot, but I also have a section for my favorite cookbooks and books I love or am currently reading, if you are interested in that; I am always updating it.